Bullying Resolution Services

-These DCLs indicated that if bullying has created a hostile environment—that is, the conduct is sufficiently serious to interfere with or limit a student’s ability to participate in or benefit from the services, activities, or opportunities offered by a school—the school must take prompt and effective steps reasonably calculated to end the bullying, eliminate the hostile environment, prevent it from recurring, and, as appropriate, remedy its effects.
+If a school’s investigation has revealed that that bullying has created a hostile environment—that is, the conduct has been sufficiently serious to interfere with your child’s ability to receive an education and participate in school activities—the school must take prompt and effective steps reasonably calculated to end the bullying, eliminate the hostile environment, prevent it from recurring, and, as appropriate, remedy its effects

-You can find out more by accessing these documents:
+You can find out more by accessing this document:

 Any student who experiences bullying and the school’s response has not been effective, can file a complaint at the district level.
 If the response to this complaint does not adequately remedy the situation, this can be appealed to the school board and then to the Oregon Department of Education.

 Unfortunately, there is no approach that can be followed to require that the district pay for the costs of resolution services or an evaluation.
 However, there is nothing to prevent you from requesting that the district pay for my services, which would certainly be less expensive and more productive than going through the complaint appeal process.

 My approach to resolution is comprehensive and positively supportive of all students.
 I will seek to guide the school in implementing positive strategies that support all involved students, hold those who were hurtful accountable to remedy the harm and stop further hurtful acts, as well as correct aspects of the school’s environment to ensure the school becomes more safe and welcoming for your child and others.

 Process to Proceed